HGH-hPL: Structure and location

 The similarity of this five genes is shown in their function, as it has been exposed previously, but also in their structure.
 Each of them is formed by 5 exons and 4 introns.
 Their length is also very similar.
 Moreover, the three hPL genes, which are all found in the placenta, contain an enhancer sequence (DNA sequence that increases the transcription levels in gene family).

 Regarding the intergenic space, this has a length between 6000 and 13000 pb (1pb, picobarn = 10^{−36} cm^{2}).
-This space is filled with a serie of intergenic sequences repeated along the complex.
-The function of this sequences hasn't been clearly defined yet.
+This space is filled with a series of intergenic sequences repeated along the complex.
+The function of this sequences has not been clearly defined yet.

 Function

 It has been demonstrated that hGH-hPL multigene interacts with different hormones during pregnancy and produces different proteic products which are secreted in the maternal and fetal circulations.
 This interaction starts in the 6th week of pregnancy and it has an important influence on the fetus growth.

 In the pregnant woman it increases its insulin-like growth factor (IGF) sintesys which regulates the fetus metabolism, stimulating the production of glucose and amino acids.